How his mother’s memory, thoughts of his legacy and Michael Jordan helped Bobby Wagner land a record-setting contract with the Seahawks

-RENTON — As he talked publicly Sunday for the first time since signing a new contract that makes him the highest-paid inside linebacker in NFL history, Bobby Wagner’s mind drifted both into the past and the future.
+RENTON — As he talked publicly Sunday for the first time since signing a new contract that makes him the highest-paid inside linebacker in NFL history, Bobby Wagner’s mind drifted alternately into what it meant in fulfilling a promise from the past and its impact in how he might be remembered forever.

-He recalled how close this moment came to never happening, when in the spring and summer of 2009 he thought about quitting football following his freshman season at Utah State when his mother, Phenia, died of a heart attack.
+He recalled first how close such a moment came to never happening, when in the spring and summer of 2009 he thought about quitting football following his freshman season at Utah State when his mother, Phenia, died of a heart attack.

 “I was very serious (about quitting),’’ said Wagner, a native of Los Angeles who said his initial move to Logan, Utah, had been a culture shock.
 “You lost your mom — that was my support system at the time. … I wanted to move back home.’’